kazuyakuza/space-invaders-game/.kilocode/workflows/task-handling-workflow.md

 # Task Handling Workflow

+## Prerequisites

+Before proceeding with this workflow, it is essential to be familiar with the **Git Flow Workflow**, which is an integral part of the task management process.
+This workflow will be referenced at various stages.

 ## 1. Task Origin

 - **Chat**: If a task is given in the chat, create a new TODO file in `.ai-agent/todos/<YYYYMMDD>/<YYYYMMDD>-todo-<number>.md`.
 The content of the file should be the user's request.